hhurongzhe/Three-Body-Jacobi/README.md

 - script/*.sh: scripts to submit the job on supercomputer.
 - docs/Theory.md: details of the aPWD theory.

+### Citation

+If you benifite from this code during research, please cite as:

+- Rongzhe Hu.
+Three-Body-Jacobi: A code for calculating chiral 3NF matrix element in Jacobi coordinates. [https://github.com/hhurongzhe/Three-Body-Jacobi]

 ### Remarks

 This code is mainly designed for generating non-locally regulated 3N interaction in the Jacobi coordinate (up to N2LO).
 However, it is possible to extend for local 3N interaction or for N3LO terms.